cheerans/Microservices-Architecture/README.md

 Good Luck and spend time and code slow.
 It is not the size of the docker whale, it is the motion in the ocean - Santhosh

+# Some useful GIT Bash commands

+git status
+git log - shows all the changes git reset - remove all changes git stash - stage and save the changes git reset git pull

 ## Contribute

 * Fork the project